 We Were Liars by E. Lockhart

 “Life feels beautiful that day.
 The four of us Liars, we have always been.
 We always will be.
 No matter what happens as we go to college, grow old, build lives for ourselves; no matter if Gat and I are together or not.
 No matter where we go, we will always be able to line up on the roof of Cuddledown and gaze at the sea.
 This island is ours.
-Here, in some way, we are young forever.” ― E. Lockhart, quote from We Were Liars
+Here, in some way, we are young forever.” ― E. Lockhart from We Were Liars

 What an unexpected and beautiful story about friendship, coming of age, and sorrow!